GO FIGURE: A Meta Evaluation of Factuality in Summarization: Factuality Metrics for Evaluation

 \section{Factuality Metrics for Evaluation}

 We mainly focus on meta-evaluating most recently proposed factual consistency metrics which use two types of proxy natural language understanding (NLU) objectives aimed at implicitly capturing factuality in generated text: \textit{question-answering} (QA) and a masked token prediction \textit{cloze task}.
-We also measure the \textit{factual-awareness} of summarization metrics that are aimed primarily at improving coherency rather than factual consistency (e.g. BERTScore \cite{Zhang2020BERTScoreET} and BLEURT \cite{sellam-etal-2020-bleurt}), and standard summarization evaluation metrics (e.g. ROUGE \cite{lin-2004-rouge}).
-The following is the list of metrics we used for factual consistency evaluation:
+For QA we evaluate using SummaQA \cite[which uses QA pairs from the source,][]{Scialom2019AnswersUU} and FEQA \cite[which uses QA pairs from the summary,][]{durmus-etal-2020-feqa}, while for the cloze task setting we use BLANC-Help and BLANC-Tune \cite[see the appendix for details of metrics]{Vasilyev2020FillIT}.
+We also measure the \textit{factual-awareness} of BERTScore \cite{Zhang2020BERTScoreET}, a summarization metric that is aimed primarily at improving coherency rather than factual consistency, and standard summarization evaluation metrics (e.g. ROUGE \cite{lin-2004-rouge}).

-\textbf{QA-Based Quality Score.} Given a source or reference document $D$ and candidate summary $S_i$, QA-based evaluation metrics assign a generation quality score to $S_i$ to measure the ability of a QA system by accurately answering questions generated from $D$ or $S_i$.
-We use the SummaQA \cite{Scialom2019AnswersUU} and FEQA \cite{durmus-etal-2020-feqa} metrics.
-For the SummaQA metric, questions are generated from the source document $D$ and the candidate summary $S_i$ is used as input to the QA system.
-Alternatively, FEQA generates questions from $S_i$ and uses $D$ to answer these questions.

-The generation quality score is typically the aggregated $F_1$ score measuring the similarity between ground-truth answers for questions generated from $D$ and the answers predicted by the QA system.
-SummaQA also generally includes the aggregated model confidence probabilities for predictions.

-\textbf{Masked LM Prediction (Cloze Task) Score.} Given a source document $D$ and candidate summary $S_i$, Cloze-based evaluation metrics assign a generation quality score to $S_i$ by measuring the ability of a NLU system to accurately predict masked tokens in the source document, given access to the information in $S_i$.
-We use two variants of BLANC \cite{Vasilyev2020FillIT}, BLANC-Help and BLANC-Tune.
-BLANC-Help uses both $D$ and $S_i$ as input to a pretrained masked token prediction model, while BLANC-Tune only uses $D$ as input to a model that has been finetuned on the candidate summary.
-Both metrics are aimed at capturing fluency, informativeness and factual correctness of summaries.

-\textbf{Semantic Similarity.} Semantic similarity metrics measure the overlap between contextual embeddings of a source or reference document $D$ and candidate summary $S_i$.
-We use BERTScore \cite{Zhang2020BERTScoreET}, which has been shown to correlate better with human judgements of coherency than standard summarization metrics and similarly to \textit{n}-gram metrics on factual consistency of CNNDM summaries \cite{wang-etal-2020-asking}.

-\textbf{Lexical Overlap.} Finally, we test ROUGE \cite{lin-2004-rouge}, which is the standard metric used for evaluating summarization.
-ROUGE measures the \textit{n}-gram overlap between a source or reference document $D$ and candidate summary $S_i$.
-We evaluate results using ROUGE-1 and ROUGE-2, as well as ROUGE-L, which measures longest common sub-sequence overlap.
-We follow prior work that considered ROUGE in factual consistency evaluations \cite{wang-etal-2020-asking}, though it has also been previously noted that ROUGE can underweight good summarization examples \cite{Novikova2017WhyWN}.